TPeschel/RNFLTDPDApp/www/welcome.md

-# Welcome to Retinal Nerve Fiber Thickness Difference Percentiles Demonstrator App
+# Welcome to Retinal Nerve Fiber Layer Thickness Difference Percentiles Demonstrator App

-## RNFTDPDApp
+## RNFLTDPDApp
 is a tool that ...